juce020388/endo_tracker/roadmap.md

 Customer Management Module

-[] - Create a separate section/view to manage individual customers [] - Store and manage customer contact information (name, phone, email) [] - Data privacy controls and GDPR compliance features [] - View a history of visits for a specific customer [] - Add notes or specific preferences for each customer [] - Customer segmentation and tagging
+[x] - Create a separate section/view to manage individual customers [x] - Store and manage customer contact information (name, phone, email) [] - Data privacy controls and GDPR compliance features [x] - View a history of visits for a specific customer [x] - Add notes or specific preferences for each customer [] - Customer segmentation and tagging

 Procedure Type Management

-[] - Allow users to define and manage the list of procedure types [] - Associate default pricing or calculations with procedure types [] - Track procedure inventory and supplies
+[x] - Allow users to define and manage the list of procedure types [x] - Associate default pricing or calculations with procedure types [] - Track procedure inventory and supplies
 [] - Procedure performance metrics (popularity, profitability)